saltedlolly/digibyte-seeder/README.md

 - Subsitute ```123.123.123.123``` with IP address of your VPS from Step 1.
 - If you are running testnet seeder, note that you must include the ```--testnet``` flag.

+The software will begin crawling the DigiByte network.
+You may need to wait or minute or two to see results coming in.
+Check that the available count is climbing.
+This is a good sign that it is working correctly.

 Disconnect from the tmux session by pressing ```Ctrl-B```, followed by ```D```

 When you need to reconnect to the tmus session later, enter: